The cube paintings started In May of 2024.

 Les Demoiselles

-Lines and curves and blocks of colour – four ladies on a cube, taking the cubist Picasso – on the cube and turning the corner – the eyes do follow, with the female gaze upon the viewer – I am always amazed that with the simplicity of a few lines and a few curves one can insult, offend, titillate or woo.
+Lines and curves and blocks of colour – four ladies on a cube, here I’m taking the cubist Picasso back to reality on the cube and turning the corner – the eyes do follow, with the female gaze upon the viewer – I am always amazed that with the simplicity of a few lines and a few curves one can insult, offend, titillate or woo.
 We are all shape shifting from conception to dust.

 Tête Carrée- Ceramic

-Tête carrée (The French words for square-headed) was what some of us English speaking kids were derogatorily or teasingly called by our Québécois neighbours.
+Tête carrée (the French words for square-headed) was what some of us English speaking kids were derogatorily or teasingly called by our Québécois neighbours.
 Artists have often tried to imbue their art with a live spirit.
-With eyes that follow and see everything this friendly grotto-esque character would reside in his own boxed in corner of the world.
-If we stand side by side, it appears that he can look at both of us simultaneously.
+With eyes that follow and see everything this friendly grotto-esque character resides in his own boxed in corner of the world.
+If two viewers stand side by side, it appears that he can look at both of us simultaneously.

 Pearl of Wisdom

-Curves and straights – Surprise oneself.
-Exploration.
+Creating with curves and straights – Surprise oneself – exploration.
 Walk through the unknown to the known.
 An act of faith.
 ‘Feel the fear and do it anyways’ and it will lead to the pearls of wisdom.

 Field of Excitation